The Varangian Chronicles 1

 The compound had been buzzing with activity all day.
 Jolie peered out the window of her third floor apartment, trying to figure out what the hell was going on.
 She’d expect her father, Clark, to send for her if he was conducting some kind of business today.
 Or send word for her to remain in her rooms.
 He’d done neither.
 It made no sense and that made her nervous.
 Anxiety settled like a knot in her stomach.
 She had to find out what was going on.

 She left the apartment and jogged down the three flights of stairs to the ground floor.
-Outside she stepped into the large space that usually served as a parking lot, gathering space, or playground to the kids who lived inside their walls.
+Outside she stepped into the large space that usually served as a parking lot, gathering space, or occasional playground to the kids who lived inside their walls.
 Today, it had been cleared of all the vehicles and bikes leaving it looking empty.
 It would feel abandoned if not for all the residents moving from building to building.
 Everyone looked like they had a purpose and no one she greeted would hold her gaze.
+What the hell was going on?
 The knot in her middle turned to rock.
-What the hell?

 “He’s in the bar,” he muttered.
 “Good luck.”